眾生無邊誓願度

 The Division of External Appearances Necessarily Includes External Dharma-Dhātus

-If the external form aspect consisted solely of the five sense objects without the dharma-dust, then the images entering the eye would lack reflections.
-Upright and inverted [images] are dharma-dust; they constitute form.
-If the external form aspect lacked dharma-dust, what entered the eye would be merely a field of color, devoid of shape, posture, distinction of quality, or texture.
-Anyone can observe what the images in another person's eyes look like, and thus understand this.
+If the external appearance aspect contained only the five dusts without the dharma dust, then the images entering the eye would lack reflections.
+The distinction between upright and inverted reflections constitutes the dharma dust, which pertains to form characteristics.
+Without the dharma dust in the external appearance aspect, what enters the eye would be merely a mass of color—devoid of shape, posture, or distinctions in quality and texture.
+Anyone can observe what the images in others' eyes look like to understand this.

-For example, when looking into a mirror, the form outside the mirror is the external form aspect.
-The mirror receives the reflection of the external form aspect, and the form that appears on the mirror's surface is called the internal form aspect.
-Without the external form, there would be no form on the mirror; this is the factual reality.
+For example, when looking into a mirror, the appearance outside the mirror represents the external appearance aspect.
+The mirror captures the reflection of this external appearance aspect, and the image formed on its surface is called the internal appearance aspect.
+Without the external appearance, there would be no image on the mirror—this is the factual reality.

-Generally, the form on the mirror is quite similar to the external form aspect.
-Whatever exists outside, exists on the mirror; whatever the external form is, that is what the mirror's form is.
-Since the internal form aspect possesses dharma-dust, how could the external form aspect lack it?
-The Tathāgatagarbha presents images as they truly are.
-"As they truly are" means identical to the external [reality].
-The form, manifest form, and unmanifest form of the external dharma-dust will all be manifested through the mirror, identical to the external form.
-Whether through direct observations in meditative concentration or logical reasoning, the conclusion remains the same.
+Generally, the image on the mirror closely resembles the external appearance: whatever exists outside is reflected on the mirror, and whatever form the external appearance takes is mirrored identically.
+Since the internal appearance aspect contains dharma dust, how could the external appearance lack it?
+The Tathāgatagarbha manifests appearances truthfully—"truthfully" meaning identical to the external reality.
+The form characteristics, apparent characteristics, and non-apparent characteristics of the external dharma dust are all revealed through the mirror, matching the external appearance exactly.
+Whether through direct observations in meditative concentration or logical reasoning, the conclusion remains consistent.

 ——Master Sheng-Ru's Teachings